 This is a form of practicing what you preach.
 You can’t expect her to look great for you if you yourself have let yourself go over the years.
 If she sees you working on your own health and fitness, it can often inspire her to do the same for herself.

 Complement her often.
 Praise her when she eats well, or does a workout – but be sincere.
 Some examples might be: ‘I love the way you look in that dress‘, ‘You look hot today!‘, ‘I can’t believe you ran 2 miles, that’s more that I could!‘, ‘You’re so good at saying no to chocolate!‘, ‘Your butt looks amazing in those jeans‘.

 - Change your eating habits – together

 Dieting sucks, but making small changes in your grocery choices can make a big difference.
-Don’t pig out and expect her to just eat a salad – you’re in this together.
+Don’t pig out yourself on pizza and delicious treats while at the same time expecting her to just eat a salad – you’re in this together.
 Stock the fridge and pantry with only healthy foods.
 Try cooking together.
 As a female, I love getting help from my man in the kitchen, and you can both create a healthy meal together instead of getting greasy takeaway.

 - Suggest joint commitments/activities/goals

 If you yourself could stand to lose some weight, then why not try setting common goals?
 Have a joint commitment to exercise a set amount of times during the week.
 Or find an activity that she enjoys and commit to doing it with her, like swing or salsa dancing.
 It may seem a little out of your comfort zone, but chicks dig guys who can dance.